 |Division||Basis of Classification|

 |Thallophyta or Algae||Like body|

-|Bryophyta||Body is divided into leaf and stem|
+|Bryophyta||The body is divided into leaf and stem|

-|Pteridophyta||The body is divided into root, stem and leaf|
+|Pteridophyta||The body is separated into root, stem and leaf|

 |Gymnosperm||Seed-bearing, naked seeds|